jfcloutier/karma_system/design_notes/som.md

 #### Adding a CA at the same level

-With a probability proportional to the CA's fullness (modulated up by stress):
+This is done with a probability proportional to the CA's fullness (modulated up by stress):

 If:

-* A level L+1 CA was not created and
+* A level L+1 CA was not created in the current timeframe and
 * the mitotic CA can recruit 1 or more CAs at level L-1 not in its umwelt and
 * the CA's resulting transitive umwelt is uniquely specialized (see Holarchy and specialization below)